xinwenfu/GenCyber/DigitalForensics/README.md

 services including controlled substances, hiking software and services.
 Bitcoin was used as the currency.

 ## Disk imaging
 To defeat cyber crimes and prosecute bad guys, we often need disk imaging.
 What is a disk imaging?
-first let's look at what is a bit stream copy the business Street comma is a bit by bit copy of the original storage media and so here we want an exact copy of the original disk then the result of a bit stream copy will create a file called beta stream image and this image is exactly an image of a all data on the disk and that's why we call this file as an image or image file so when we actually clear the evidence we want to be very careful about in damaging evidence so for example when a suspect computer is on how can you perform Imaging what kind of factors should you consider should you first actually turn the computer off and here there are a lot of trade-offs here so the first trade-off is that if you turn the computer off the good thing is that you know the better guys cannot remotely operate their computer and erase all the evidences and uh so that's the benefit but the downside is then you lose all the content in the computer memory the computer memory may have a lot of evidences so you can see there are three doubts when you look at gather evidence from a disk from a computer okay and uh so you know when you get a computer disk image sometimes we want to actually recover
+A bit stream copy of the original storage media is an exact copy of the original disk.
+The result of a bit stream copy is often a file called bit stream image, which contains all data on the disk.
+That's why we call this file as an image or image file.

+When we collect evidence, we want to be very careful, not damaging evidence.
+For example when a suspect computer is on, how can you perform imaging?
+What factors should we consider?
+Should we turn the computer off?
+There are a lot of trade-offs here.
+If we turn the computer off, the good thing is that the bad guys cannot remotely operate their computer any more and erase evidences.
+That's the benefit.
+The downside is we lose all the content in the computer memory, which may have a lot of data and thus evidences.

+## Recovering deleted files
+a computer
+disk image sometimes we want to actually recover